'Bikila' Ethiopia's barefoot Olympian by Tim Judah.2008.

 Added by Francis kimeli kemei on December 23, 2010 at 6:00pm — No Comments

 Daniiel (thanks for posting, see below), Masako and Juergen ran in today's race at Ota-ku.
 I had my new Brooks racing flats, and yes, ran an age-graded PB of 37:58, not bad considering the Garmin showed the course as 100m long, and I had run a half-marathon the week before!
-Splits were 3:35 (!) for the first…Continue
+Splits were 3:35 (!) for the first kilometer, and 18:40 for 5k!

 So off to Oi Keiba Jo at 8:00, next to Haneda airport in Tokyo bay for the Ota-ku 10 miles.
 7.5 degres, 57% humidity, clouds.
 Winds from the north.
 Race starts at 10:00, very well organized, 5 loops around the stadiums.
 I applied my new method, 9 minutes run, 1 minute walk.
 It's working well.
 I finished in 1:42'16", in 498th position.
 12 minutes quicker than my race plan.
 And 45 minutes after the winners.
 I received support and cheers from officials and from friends from Namban: thank you…Continue